 Next, apply caulk to the seam.
 We had the best luck making a “pulling” motion and not a “pushing” motion.
 In other words, squeeze out the caulk and move the gun away from the line as you go, don’t push the gun back over the caulk you just squirted out.

-Right after you squirt a line, use the plastic spoon to smooth it down.
+Right after you squirt a line, use the plastic spoon or your finger to smooth it down.
 You will want a bowl of water and paper towels to clean the spoon, because it does get messy and the spoon leaves the smoothest finish when it is clean.

 Peel the tape off immediately.
 Allow to dry completely before taking a shower.